Crafting Network Protocols

 For specific protocols the specific libraries should be checked if they are available for the selected programming language binding.

-Additionally also the packets can be hex edited by using wireshark experimental packet editor feature with older wireshark versions.
+Additionally also the packets can be hex edited by using wireedit or wireshark experimental packet editor feature with older wireshark versions.
 Unfortunately it is not included in Wireshark 2.0 and later yet (Bug 11840).